-However, although the issue of demand overestimation (or inflation) and the alloation of services has been correctly identified in the literature, there are not to our knowledge any existing methods that adequately solve these perceived shortcomings.
-As we will show, previous approaches inflate or deflate demand and supply to varying degrees.
-Crucially, this results in potentially misleading estimations of healthcare accessibility.
-As a consequence, potentially erroneous recommendations for health policy could result, including the imprecise identification of spatial inequalities.

-In response, this research proposes a simple and intuitive approach to adjusting the impedance weights used in the estimation of FCA methods.
-By incorporating methods drawn from the field of spatial econometrics, we preserve levels of demand and supply in the system and eliminate the inflation and deflation of these parameters in previous FCA approaches.To illustrate the benefits of this approach, we conduct a case study of access to family physicians in Hamilton, Canada.
-Our results indicate that the proposed adjustments produce more intuitive measures of accessibility to healthcare measured in terms of local provider-to-population ratios.
-Moreover, these outputs can be used to provide estimates of access disparity across a region that are both easily understood and robust to demand and supply inflation.
+In this paper we are interested in the way demand and level of service are calculated in FCA methods.
+We review how different approaches deal with the issue of inflation, and then propose a simple and intuitive approach to proportionally allocate supply and demand.
+Our solution consists on adjusting the impedance weights used in the estimation of FCA methods.
+More concretely, by incorporating methods drawn from the field of spatial statistics and econometrics, proportional allocation has the feature that it preserves the levels of demand and service in the system.To illustrate the key aspects of our proposal, we conduct a case study of access to family physicians in Hamilton, Canada.
+Our results indicate that the proposed adjustments produce more intuitive measures of accessibility to healthcare measured in terms of local PPRs.
+Moreover, these outputs can be used to provide estimates of access disparity across a region that are both easily understood and robust to demand and level of service inflation.

-Demand Inflation/Accessibility Deflation in FCA Methods

-Floating Catchment Area Methods
+Background: Floating Catchment Area Methods

+To motivate the discussion to follow we begin by reviewing some popular FCA methods.
+In general terms, FCA approaches are implemented as ensembles of two gravity models in two steps, using an impedance function to represent the cost required to overcome distance.
+Impedance functions implement a distance-decay effect that mimics a commonly observed cost-minimization behavior, namely that people in general prefer to spend less time/money/effort travelling to destinations.
+In this way, the impedance function defines a catchment area for the points of service and population centers alike.

-To motivate the discussion to follow we begin by quickly reviewing some popular FCA methods.
-In general terms, FCA approaches are implemented in two steps (2SFCA).
-In the first step catchment areas are defined for facilities (e.g., clinics, parks, libraries, etc.) by means of an impedance function.
-The population within a catchment area is allocated to the corresponding facility or service point.
-This creates a demand/congestion effect.
-The level of supply at the facility is then divided by the demand to obtain a measure of level of service (e.g., beds/person, sq.m of park space/person, library floor space/person).
-In the second step, the catchment areas are “floated” to the population centers, and the accessibility at the location is computed as the sum of the level of service of all service points that include the population center as part of their catchment areas.
+In the first step of FCA methods, the impedance function defines catchment areas for facilities j, which could be clinics, parks, libraries, etc. A weighted sum of the population within a catchment area is allocated to the corresponding facility or service point to represent demand.
+In the second step of the algorithm, the catchment areas are “floated” to population centers i.
+Accessibility at location i is calculated as the weighted sum of the level of service at every location j that includes i within its catchment area.
+The following methods are popular in the literature.

-More formally, the level of service at location j is defined as follows (decomposed in various ways):
+Two-Stage Floating Catchment Areas (2SFCA)

+The original 2SFCA implements a binary impedance function W with a threshold cost d0 as follows [see @Luo2003]:

+W(dij≤d0)=1 dij≤d00 dij>d0

+This function assumes equal potential within a catchment area (i.e., dij≤d0), and zero beyond (dij>d0).
+This implies that 1) travellers are equally likely users of a service point within the catchment area, irrespective of how proximate or distant they are from it; and 2) no users travel to the service point from beyond the threshold cost.

+Given the impedance function, the level of demand Dj is calculated as the weighted sum of the population at i:

+Dj=iDij=iPiW(dij≤d0)

+The supply S of the service offered at location j (say, number of beds/doctors in a clinic) is then divided by the demand to obtain a measure of level of service (e.g., beds/person, sq.m of park space/person, library floor space/person).
+This gives a level of service Lj at the service point:

 Lj=SjDj=SjiDij=iSjDij=iLij

-where Si is the supply of the service offered at location j (say, number of beds/doctors in a clinic), whereas Dj is the level of demand on that service location.
-It is clear that the congestion effect results from the level of demand, which in turn depends on the number of potential users from different origins i that converge at service point j: at a fixed level of supply, greater demand results in lower levels of service.
-The different decompositions of Lj help to understand how different population centers influence the level of demand at j.
+The level of service resembles a PPR.
+Aggregation of demand creates a congestion effect that depends on the number of potential users from different origins i that converge at service point j: at a fixed level of supply, greater demand results in lower levels of service.
+The different decompositions of Lj help to understand how different population centers contribute to the level of demand at facility j.